 In 2013, the Company expects North American industrial production to increase by approximately 2%, U.S. housing starts to continue to increase significantly, and U.S. automotive sales to further increase modestly.
-Canadian grain production for the 2012/2013 crop year was slightly above the 5-year average whereas U.S. grain production for the 2012/2013 crop year was below the 5-year average.
-The Company expects Canadian and U.S. grain production for the 2013/2014 crop year to be in-line with their respective 5-year averages.
+The Company assumes Canadian and U.S. grain production for the 2013/2014 crop year to be in-line with their respective 5-year averages.

 To meet its business plan objectives, the Company's priority is to grow the business at low incremental cost.
 The Company's strategy to pursue deeper customer engagement and service improvements is expected to continue to drive growth.
 Improvements are expected to come from several key thrusts including "first mile-last mile" initiatives that improve customer service at origin and destination, and a supply chain perspective that emphasizes collaboration and better end-to-end service.
-The Company sees opportunities for growth across most markets, led by commodities related to oil and gas, particularly crude oil; by overseas container traffic; by market share gains against truck in domestic intermodal; and a continued recovery in the U.S. lumber market.
+The Company sees opportunities for growth across most markets, led by energy-related commodities, particularly crude oil and frac sand; by overseas container traffic; by market share gains against truck in domestic intermodal; and a continued recovery in the U.S. housing market.
 Longer term, the Company also expects continued growth in offshore export markets including metallurgical and thermal coal as well as potash.